SA/PPS 04.04 - Compensatory Time for Exempt Student Affairs Staff

-- The purpose of the SA-PPS is to establish policies and procedures for the accrual, documentation and use of compensatory time off by exempt staff in the Student Affairs Division at Texas State University.
+The purpose of this policy and procedures statement is to establish guidelines for the accrual, documentation, and use of compensatory time off by exempt staff in the Student Affairs Division at Texas State University.

-Exempt staff in the Student Affairs Division may accrue and use compensatory time as provided in UPPS No. 04.04.16, Overtime and Compensatory Time Policy, and through approval by the vice president.
+Exempt Student Affairs staff may accrue and use compensatory time as provided in UPPS No. 04.04.16, Overtime and Compensatory Time Policy, and through approval by the divisional vice president.

 The divisional vice president will determine if and how the taking of state compensatory time by exempt employees for other than energy conservation days will be permitted.
-Each director will determine the departmental compensatory policy and submit to the vice president on the date for approval as determined by the vice president.
-Each director must share the departmental compensatory policy with staff members at the beginning of each fiscal year.
+Each director will determine the departmental compensatory policy and submit to the divisional vice president on the date for approval as determined by the divisional vice president.
+Each director must share the departmental compensatory policy with exempt Student Affairs staff members at the beginning of each fiscal year.

-Exempt employees do not earn FLSA overtime at time and one-half.
-They are only eligible to earn state compensatory time at a rate not to exceed 1 hour for 1 hour.
+Exempt employees do not earn Fair Labor Standards Act (FLSA) overtime at time and one-half.
+They are only eligible to earn state compensatory time at a rate not to exceed one hour for one hour.

 At a minimum, state compensatory time earned and taken must be reported for all energy conservation days for all exempt employees.
 Hours earned and taken must be documented in the university SAP system.